lanl/LaGriT/docs/pages/docs/demos/main_extract_surfmesh.md

 The middle image shows the quad surface extracted from the hex mesh with the default option of all boundaries and interfaces.

-The second image shows the quad surface extracted from the hex mesh with the option **external** which ignores internal interfaces.
+The third image shows the quad surface extracted from the hex mesh with the option **external** which ignores internal interfaces.
+Only the external boundary surface is created.

 The surface element type will depend on the element face being extracted, a hex element will produce a quad surface, a tet element will produce a tri surface.